Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Hotel pool by Bigmacthealmanac ((CC BY-SA))

-Hotel room rates used to cover everything associated with your stay — pools, gyms, Wi-Fi, newspapers, etc. In the late ‘90s, hotels began tacking on “resort fees” to cover luxury amenities, a practice that has since spread even to budget hotels.
+Hotel room rates used to cover everything associated with your stay — pools, gyms, Wi-Fi, newspapers, etc. In the late 1990s, hotels began adding “resort fees” to cover luxury amenities, a practice that has since spread to even budget hotels.
 In 2023, the average resort fee among US hotels was $38.82.
-Lately, bipartisan legislation has proposed hotels be required to show resort or other hidden fees upfront.
+In late 2024, the FTC announced a new rule that requires hotels and short-term lodging companies to disclose these fees, though how well it will be enforced remains to be seen.

 Extra Sauce